Urban-Analytics-Technology-Platform/Urban-Analytics-Technology-Platform.github.io/src/content/blogs/platform_v2.md

 The SPC described [above](#new-ways-to-access-spc) in our update with the new [SPC toolkit](https://github.com/alan-turing-institute/uatk-spc/tree/main/python) includes daily diaries for capturing how people spend their time, e.g. proportion of time at work, school, or retail venues.
 However, more fine-grained detail about both the order in which they complete their daily activities and how they complete them (e.g. car, walk, bus) is missing.
 Understanding this can help us better understand how people spend their time, which can be useful for a wide range of applications such as transport demand modelling.

-As such, we have introduced [Activity-based Model(AcBM)](https://github.com/Urban-Analytics-Technology-Platform/acbm), a pipeline aiming to extend the [Synthetic Population Catalyst (SPC)](https://github.com/alan-turing-institute/uatk-spc) for transport demand models.
+As such, we are developing the [Activity-based Model(AcBM)](https://github.com/Urban-Analytics-Technology-Platform/acbm), a pipeline aiming to extend the [Synthetic Population Catalyst (SPC)](https://github.com/alan-turing-institute/uatk-spc) for transport demand models.
 It will combine the [National Travel Survey (NTS)](https://www.gov.uk/government/collections/national-travel-survey-statistics) with SPC population members through matching and then assign venues for the activities in schedules from the NTS to derive spatial trajectories associated with schedules for individuals.

 For more details, check out the [AcBM documentation](https://github.com/Urban-Analytics-Technology-Platform/acbm).